 A two-time world darts champion from Scotland whose fluid, rhythmic throw and heavy scoring redefined power and precision in the modern game.

-Gary Anderson's journey to the pinnacle of darts was not a straight shot.
-Hailing from Eyemouth, he honed his game in the British Darts Organisation, known for its methodical pace, before making a risky and ultimately career-defining leap to the faster, flashier Professional Darts Corporation.
-The transition was rough initially, but Anderson's natural talent—a seemingly effortless, pendulum-like throwing action that generates astonishing power—could not be denied.
-His breakthrough was seismic: winning back-to-back PDC World Championships in 2015 and 2016, dethroning the sport's dominant force, Phil Taylor, in the first of those finals.
-Nicknamed 'The Flying Scotsman' for his quick, high-scoring play, Anderson combines a quiet, understated demeanor at the oche with a ferocious ability to pile on points.
-His success, built on consistency and one of the sweetest throws in the sport's history, cemented him as a central figure in darts' global expansion.
+Gary Anderson won back-to-back PDC World Darts Championships in 2015 and 2016, dethroning Phil Taylor in the first final.
+He honed his game in the British Darts Organisation before leaping to the Professional Darts Corporation.
+The transition was rough initially.
+His natural talent—a pendulum-like throwing action generating astonishing power—could not be denied.
+Nicknamed 'The Flying Scotsman' for his quick, high-scoring play, he combines a quiet demeanor with ferocious point accumulation.
+His success, built on consistency and one of the sweetest throws in darts history, made him a central figure in the sport's global expansion.

 1965–1980